mastodon/mastodon/docs/alt-text-ai.md

 # The base URL for the OpenAI-compatible API
 ALT_TEXT_AI_API_BASE="https://openrouter.ai/api/v1"

+# The API key for authentication
+ALT_TEXT_AI_API_KEY="your-api-key-here"

 # The AI model to use (optional, defaults to google/gemma-3-4b-it)
 ALT_TEXT_AI_MODEL="google/gemma-3-4b-it"
 ```

-The `ALT_TEXT_AI_PROMPT` and `ALT_TEXT_AI_API_BASE` environment variables must be set for the feature to be enabled.
-If either is missing, the feature will be completely hidden from the user interface.
+The `ALT_TEXT_AI_PROMPT`, `ALT_TEXT_AI_API_BASE`, and `ALT_TEXT_AI_API_KEY` environment variables must be set for the feature to be enabled.
+If any of these is missing, the feature will be completely hidden from the user interface.
 The `ALT_TEXT_AI_MODEL` variable is optional and defaults to "google/gemma-3-4b-it", which is available for free on OpenRouter at the time of creating this documentation.

 ## How It Works